onqtam/headjack/src/what_really_is_headjack.md

 > "Evolution only builds on open formats and protocols.
 That's how technology layers." - [source](http://scripting.com/2014/10/10/youngTechnologistsLoveLockin.html)

-# Identity - the base layer of cyberspace

-Web3 is often associated with user ownership of networks/services/data, governance, NFTs & micropayments, and while all of them will play a part in it, the main aspect is the decentralization of identity and [making it sovereign](https://twitter.com/balajis/status/1162401646258749441).
-Headjack is an application-specific blockchain which can be thought of as an [open state database](https://twitter.com/balajis/status/1123092897664880640) where only the most important bits are decentralized and identity is linked to off-chain data & events with stable & human-readable addressing - giving birth to the [ledger of record](ledger_of_record.md).
-Anything can be built on top of that.

-> "Compositionality is the principle that a system should be designed by composing together smaller subsystems, and reasoning about the system should be done recursively on its structure." - [Jules Hedges, On Compositionality](https://julesh.com/2017/04/22/on-compositionality/)

 # The global event bus / pub-sub

 One way to look at Headjack is as a global [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) messaging network where accounts, message types, tags, application sources & [anything within documents](data_legos.md#event-streams) can be treated as topics to subscribe to - a multidimensional notification highway.
 It's the ultimate user-friendly successor of the [too technical](https://twitter.com/mgsiegler/status/311992206716203008) RSS - [`"people jumped ship as soon as something better came along"`](https://twobithistory.org/2018/12/18/rss.html).